microsoft/CopilotStudioSamples/Templates/Employee FAQ/EXTEND.md

 Now that you have the Employee FAQ set up, you can easily customize and extend it to fit your business needs without needing to be a developer or data scientist.
 This file is designed to help you begin that journey

-## Adding bot content in Power Virtual Agents

-The Employee FAQ template can easily be extended in [Power Virtual Agents](https://teams.microsoft.com/l/app/1850b8bb-76ac-411c-9637-08f7d1812d35?source=store-copy-link) Teams application by adding new [topics](https://docs.microsoft.com/power-virtual-agents/teams/authoring-fundamentals-teams), [messages](https://docs.microsoft.com/power-virtual-agents/teams/authoring-create-edit-topics-teams#create-a-topic), [questions](https://docs.microsoft.com/power-virtual-agents/teams/authoring-create-edit-topics-teams#ask-a-question), [actions](https://docs.microsoft.com/power-virtual-agents/teams/advanced-flow-teams) and more.

-As a starting point, we suggest looking at the greeting system topic, customizing it to provide a personal greeting that represents your company and how you want your users to start using the bot.
-There are also [four lessons provided](https://docs.microsoft.com/power-virtual-agents/authoring-template-topics) with the template to get you started on familiarizing yourself with Power Virtual Agents.
-Once you have gone through these lessons, you can freely edit the topics or simply create new topics to handle any additional areas you wish to include.
-You can also quickly and easily add new topics with the built-in [topic suggestion feature](https://docs.microsoft.com/power-virtual-agents/teams/advanced-create-topics-from-web-teams).

-Reach out to the [PVA Community](https://powerusers.microsoft.com/t5/Power-Virtual-Agents-Community/ct-p/PVACommunity) for help and ideas from our community members.

-## Making the bot available to employees
-Once you are satisifed with the bot's content, it's time to make it available to employees.
-You can easily make the bot available in Microsoft Teams app store by following the steps to [share the bot with your organization](https://docs.microsoft.com/en-us/power-virtual-agents/teams/publication-add-bot-to-microsoft-teams-teams#share-the-bot-with-your-organization).
-We recommend to partner with your IT admin to also pre-pin the bot on the left rail so employees can easily discover the bot in Microsoft Teams without needing to manually install it.
-Learn more about best practice guidance to [partner with admin to roll out bot in Microsoft Teams](https://powervirtualagents.microsoft.com/blog/partner-with-admin-to-roll-out-bot-in-microsoft-teams/).

-Alternatively, you can also directly [share the bot's installation link](https://docs.microsoft.com/power-virtual-agents/teams/publication-add-bot-to-microsoft-teams-teams#install-a-bot-as-an-app-in-microsoft-teams) with others in the organization without going through the admin approval process.
-Make sure you change the bot's [access](https://docs.microsoft.com/power-virtual-agents/teams/configuration-security-teams) to fit your target audience so they have permission to install the bot.

 ## Extending employee feedback content
 The data model structure for logging feedback is structured around basic core principles for gathering feedback.
 It’s aimed at providing customers with a basic toolset for logging and reporting on that feedback, and giving the capability to extend it.